-Week against racism and anti-Semitism at the University of Montpellier
+Week Against Racism and Anti-Semitism at the University of Montpellier

 Through a program combining exhibitions, webinars, conferences, and film screenings, the university reaffirms its commitment to equality, inclusion, and the fight against all forms of discrimination.
-As the first French university to obtain the "Gender Equality and Diversity" Alliance Label issued by Afnor, UM is continuing its fundamental work to give everyone the keys to understanding, reflection, and action.
-This year, the week against racism and anti-Semitism invites us to question the mechanisms of racism and anti-Semitism, to reflect on the intertwining of oppressions, and to make visible experiences that are often invisible.
+As the first French university to receive the “Gender Equality and Diversity” Alliance Label issued by AFNOR,UM its in-depth work to provide everyone with the tools for understanding, reflection, and action.
+This year, the week dedicated to combating racism and antisemitism invites us to examine the mechanisms of racism and antisemitism, to reflect on the intertwining of oppressions, and to bring to light experiences that are often rendered invisible.

 University of Montpellier, Triolet Campus